secretstartups/handbook/demand-generation/campaigns/content-in-campaigns/index.html.md

 **TOPICS to choose from (add all that apply):**

-*Note from @jgragnola: let's see if we can align this with topics in Pathfactory for efficiency (if we don't go the route of Pathfactory explore page).*
+*Note from @aoetama: let's see if we can align this with topics in Pathfactory for efficiency (if we don't go the route of Pathfactory explore page).*

 * Agile
 * CD